Bandwidth/ap-docs/bxml/verbs/hangup.md

 {% method %}
 ## XML: `<Hangup>`
-The Hangup verb is used to hangup current call.
+The Hangup verb is used to hang up the current call.

 ### Attributes